The origins of the linseed and flax

 1600

-Nicholas Culpeper, herbalist, mentions “cold-drawn” linseed oil as a treatment for many conditions including inflammation, tumours, chest infections and abscesses.
+Nicholas Culpeper, herbalist, mentions “cold-drawn” linseed (flaxseed) oil as a treatment for many conditions including inflammation, tumours, chest infections and abscesses.

-Lino production started in Staines Middlesex UK.
+Lino – made from linseed oil production started in Staines Middlesex UK.

 Flax project in the UK, growing flax for fibre for the war effort.
 Used for parachute harnesses and clothing